cascadiaquakes/cvm-tools-book/usage/verify_installation.md

 ## Troubleshooting

 - **Missing `requirements.txt`**: Ensure the `requirements.txt` file is located in the parent directory of the script.
-- **NetCDF File Not Found**: Ensure the NetCDF file is located at the specified path relative to the script.
+- **netCDF File Not Found**: Ensure the netCDF file is located at the specified path relative to the script.
 - **Package Installation Issues**: Ensure you have internet access and the necessary permissions to install packages using `pip`.

 By following this guide, you should be able to verify that your environment is correctly set up and that all required packages and files are in place.